 where $p$-dimensional subspace $X_p$ is called $p$-skeleton.
 If we have a $G$-symmetric cell decomposition of $X$, associated with its cell decomposition, the $p$-skeleton $X_p$ is given inductively by

 Here, $p$-dimensional open cells composing the cell decomposition are called $p$-cells.
-It should be remarked in the construction of AHSS that the spectral sequence itself is constructed from a filtration of a space which may be not associated to a cell decomposition, and a cell structure is only necessary in a useful expression of the spectral sequence.
+It should be remarked in the construction of AHSS that the spectral sequence itself is constructed from the filtration of a space that may not be associated with a cell decomposition, and a cell structure is only necessary for a useful expression of the spectral sequence.

-In the rest of this section, we assume a $G$-symmetric cell decomposition so that the little group $G_{D^p_j} \subset G$ for a $p$-cell $D^p_j$ does not change the real space position in $D^p_j$, i.e.\ the group $G_{D^p_j}$ behaves as an onsite symmetry inside the $p$-cell $D^p_j$.
+In the rest of this section, we assume a $G$-symmetric cell decomposition so that the little group $G_{D^p_j} \subset G$ for a $p$-cell $D^p_j$ does not change the real space position in $D^p_j$, i.e., the group $G_{D^p_j}$ behaves as an onsite symmetry inside the $p$-cell $D^p_j$.